 How to communicate effectively on Twitter

-Now that you’ve set up your account and started to link in with others; let’s delve into what you might actually start composing.
+Now that you’ve set up your account and started to link in with others let’s delve into what you might start composing.

-Brevity is the soul of wit and much can be said within a tweet’s 280 characters but if you are feeling the squeeze or have a longer discussion that you’d like to make you can use common abbreviations or create a thread.
+Brevity is the soul of wit, and much can be said within a tweet’s 280 characters.
+However, if you are feeling the squeeze or have a longer discussion that you’d like to have, you can use common abbreviations or create a thread.

 1. Commonly used abbreviations: